SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/outlier.md

 | transpose row _timeslice column user_id
 ```

-Once you have run the query, you can click **Save As** to create a [Scheduled Search] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md) and configure it to send an [alert] (../../../Visualizations-and-Alerts/Alerts.md) when any user account experiences an unusual amount of failures, or other event you want to monitor each series of data for.
+Once you have run the query, you can click **Save As** to create a [Scheduled Search](../../../alerts/scheduled-searches/schedule-search.md) and configure it to send an [alert](/docs/alerts) when any user account experiences an unusual amount of failures, or other event you want to monitor each series of data for.

 To visualize your results, on the Search page, you can create a column chart, then change the stacking property to normal to display alerts by unique **user_id** (the multidimensional aspect).